pyfenn/fenn/README.md

 fenn is a lightweight Python framework that automates the "boring stuff" in Machine Learning projects.
 It handles configuration parsing, logging setup, and experiment tracking so you can focus on the model.

 ## Why fenn?

-* **Auto-Configuration:** `yaml` files are automatically parsed and injected into your entrypoint.
-No more hardcoded hyperparameters.
+- **Auto-Configuration**: YAML files are automatically parsed and injected into your entrypoint with CLI override support.
+No more hardcoded hyperparameters or scattered config logic.

-* **Instant Logging:** All print statements and configs are automatically captured to local logs and remote trackers.
+- **Unified Logging**: All logs, print statements, and experiment metadata are automatically captured to local files and remote tracking backends simultaneously with no manual setup required.

-* **Remote Monitoring:** Native integration with [Weights & Biases (WandB)](https://wandb.ai/) to monitor experiments from anywhere.
+- **Multi-Backend Monitoring**: Native integration with industry-standard trackers like (Weights & Biases)[https://wandb.ai/] (W&B) for centralized experiment tracking and (TensorBoard)[https://www.tensorflow.org/tensorboard] for real-time metric visualization

+- **Instant Notifications**: Get real-time alerts on **Discord** and **Telegram** when experiments start, complete, or fail—no polling or manual checks.

+- **Template Ready**: Built-in support for reproducible, shareable experiment templates (template pull system coming soon).

 ## Installation